Chandrashekhar-1995/devTinder/homework.md

 - userAuth middleware
 - Add the userAuth middleware in profile API and a new sendConnectionRequest API
 - Set the expiry of JWT token and cookies in 7 day
+- Create a userSchema method to getJWT()
+- Create a userSchema method to comparepassword(password)